 Political relations between Switzerland and Estonia are excellent.
-This is partly due to the help that Switzerland gave Estonia in the area of security and defence during its first years of independence.
+This is partly due to the help that Switzerland gave Estonia in the area of security and defence in the early years following independence.
 High-level bilateral visits have also strengthened the relationship.
-Estonia is a recipient country of the Swiss enlargement contribution.
+Estonia is one of the countries to benefit from the Swiss contribution to the enlarged EU.

 Key aspects of diplomatic relations

-Switzerland and Estonia maintain regular bilateral contacts.
-In October 2010, Federal Councillor Micheline Calmy-Rey visited Tallinn, and in December 2011 Estonian President Toomas Ilves visited Switzerland.
-In September 2013, Estonian Foreign Minister Urmas Paet paid a visit to Federal Councillor Didier Burkhalter in Bern.
-President Burkhalter reciprocated this with a visit to Tallinn on 25 August 2014.
+Switzerland and Estonia maintain regular bilateral contact.
+In October 2010, former Federal Councillor Micheline Calmy-Rey visited Tallinn, and in December 2011 Estonian President Toomas Hendrik Ilves made a visit to Switzerland.
+In September 2013, Estonian Foreign Minister Urmas Paet met with Federal Councillor Didier Burkhalter in Bern, while Mr Burkhalter reciprocated with a visit to Tallinn on 25 August 2014, as then-President of the Swiss Confederation.

-Economic relations are on an upward trend.
-The volume of trade amounted to approximately CHF 182 million in 2013.
-Since Estonia joined the EU in 2004, bilateral trade has been based on the corresponding free trade agreement.
-Swiss investment there has risen constantly over the past ten years.
-Around 90 Swiss firms have invested in Estonia.
+Economic relations between the two countries are on an upward trend.
+The volume of trade amounted to approximately CHF 200 million in 2014.
+Since Estonia joined the EU in 2004, bilateral trade has been based on the free trade agreement between Switzerland and the EU.
+Swiss investment in Estonia has risen steadily over the past ten years, and some 90 Swiss firms have invested in the country.

-Scholars and artists from Estonia can apply for Swiss Government Excellence Scholarships to the State Secretariat for Education, Research and Innovation (SERI).
+Scholars and artists from Estonia can apply to the State Secretariat for Education, Research and Innovation SERI for Swiss Government Excellence Scholarships.

-As an EU member state, Estonia is one of the beneficiary countries of the Swiss contribution to reducing the economic and social disparities in an enlarged EU.
-Between 2012 and 2017, 18 projects worth a total of CHF 40 million will be implemented in order to reduce economic and social disparities.
+As an EU member state, Estonia is one of the countries to benefit from the Swiss contribution to reducing economic and social disparities within the enlarged European Union.
+Between 2012 and 2017, Switzerland will support 18 projects with total funding of CHF 40 million.

 Swiss nationals in Estonia

-At the end of 2013, there were 49 Swiss nationals living in Estonia.
+At the end of 2014, there were 53 Swiss citizens living in Estonia.

 History of bilateral relations

-Consular relations have existed between the two countries since 1919.
-The Federal Council recognised Estonia's independence in 1921.
+Consular relations between the two countries date back to 1919.
+The Federal Council recognised Estonia’s independence in 1921.
 A trade agreement was concluded in 1925.
-Bilateral relations were re-established in 1991, having been interrupted in 1940 by the annexing of Estonia by the Soviet Union.
-Switzerland never recognised the annexing of Estonia by the Soviet Union.
+Bilateral relations were re-established in 1991, having been interrupted in 1940 by the annexation of Estonia by the Soviet Union.
+This was never recognised by Switzerland.

-In the 1990s, Switzerland provided Estonia with some CHF 22 million, focused mainly on environmental protection projects, within the framework of cooperation with Eastern Europe.
+In the 1990s, Switzerland provided Estonia with some CHF 22 million of assistance as part of its programme of cooperation with Eastern Europe.
+This was focused mainly on environmental protection projects.

-The Swiss embassy in Riga also covers Estonia, while the Estonian embassy in Brussels covers Switzerland.
+The Swiss embassy in Riga is also accredited for Estonia, while the Estonian embassy in Brussels covers Switzerland.